Colex317/citibike-challenge/README.md

 ### Bike-share usage by gender

 The data shows that more males (62.42 %) use bike-share more regularly than females (27.71%), and 9.87 % did not state their gender.
-The average trip duration shows that females have longer rides than males.

 <img width="712" alt="image" src="https://github.com/Colex317/citibike-challenge/assets/148498483/376eca87-631d-4bfa-bfd2-18f063c96f9a">